 - Objective a.
 Installation of Advanced Metering Infrastructure (AMI).
 The System has about 32,000 water service connections across a 199 square-mile service area.
 Replacing current meters with new, advanced meters will address meter inaccuracies, lost revenue, reduction of non-revenue water loss and improve operational efficiency. - Objective b.
 Expand the use of the AMI network to meet future needs including the addition of distribution system leak detection technologies, pressure monitoring sensors and other Internet of Things (IoT) devices. - Objective c.
 Modernize and fortify the Supervisory Control and Data Acquisition (SCADA) system to assure resiliency, accuracy and reliability, and cybersecurity of system data delivery for optimal operations.

-Policy: Locate sites for Plan and locate adequate and appropriate facilities infrastructure to store, treat, and distribute a safe and adequate the highest quality and sustainable potable water supply.
+Policy: Plan and locate adequate and appropriate infrastructure to store and distribute the highest quality and sustainable potable water supply.